 First, the system detects the relevant Topics in each sentence.
 A Topic is the main subject of the idea expressed.
 A sentence may contain several Topics, and a Topic can consist of multiple words.

 Next, the software identifies the Opinion, such as an adjective or a verb, that describes an attribute of the Topic it accompanies.

 The system then classifies the Topic and Opinion pair into one of four sentiment categories: Praises, Problems, Suggestions or Questions.

 If the Comment contains a Topic with no associated Opinion or is a single-word response containing only a Topic you can choose to view it by toggling on the "Comments without opinions" option.
 Read more about "Comments without opinions", (formerly known as Mentions) here.
 Alternatively, if a Comment contains an Opinion only you can choose to bucket it under the associated sentiment.
 Read more about Comments containing an Opinion only here.

 Sometimes Comments have the same meaning, but are expressed using different words, as in the example below:

 Keatext groups similar variations of the same message using deep learning.
 As you can see in the example above, all the Topic and Opinion pairs point to the same problem, expressed in different ways, including slang and misspellings.
 Within the app, these pairs are all grouped in a Comment, and the system displays a snippet that is representative of that group.
-This step is important to reflect the true frequency in the data of a given Praise, Problem, Suggestion, Question or Mention.
+This step is important to reflect the true frequency in the data of a given Praise, Problem, Suggestion, or Question.